restarian/bracket_print/docs/specification/unit_test_output.md

     * Checking for dependencies..
       * √ r_js in the system as a program
     * Internal storage
+      * Testing using requirejs and the lib directory
+        * √ Escapes double quotes in strings which are encapsulated with single quotes
+        * √ The denote_quoting option works with an empty value set
+        * √ Escapes single quotes in strings which are encapsulated with double quotes
+        * √ Escapes single or double quotes which are encapsulated in single or double quotes
+        * √ Properly inserts newlines into strings
+        * √ serializes the ECMA Object types while also using toString correctly
+        * √ serializes the ECMA arguments object
+        * √ serializes Error instances and Objects
+        * √ serializes native ECMA Objects
+        * √ serializes objects with odd property qualifiers
+        * √ serializes primitve Objects
+        * √ serializes primitve Objects with added properties
+        * √ clears stored text data with the empty() command
+      * Testing using requirejs and the build directory with the umd version
+        * √ Escapes double quotes in strings which are encapsulated with single quotes
+        * √ The denote_quoting option works with an empty value set
+        * √ Escapes single quotes in strings which are encapsulated with double quotes
+        * √ Escapes single or double quotes which are encapsulated in single or double quotes
+        * √ Properly inserts newlines into strings
+        * √ serializes the ECMA Object types while also using toString correctly
+        * √ serializes the ECMA arguments object
+        * √ serializes Error instances and Objects
+        * √ serializes native ECMA Objects
+        * √ serializes objects with odd property qualifiers
+        * √ serializes primitve Objects
+        * √ serializes primitve Objects with added properties
+        * √ clears stored text data with the empty() command
+      * Testing using requirejs and the build directory
+        * √ Escapes double quotes in strings which are encapsulated with single quotes
+        * √ The denote_quoting option works with an empty value set
+        * √ Escapes single quotes in strings which are encapsulated with double quotes
+        * √ Escapes single or double quotes which are encapsulated in single or double quotes
+        * √ Properly inserts newlines into strings
+        * √ serializes the ECMA Object types while also using toString correctly
+        * √ serializes the ECMA arguments object
+        * √ serializes Error instances and Objects
+        * √ serializes native ECMA Objects
+        * √ serializes objects with odd property qualifiers
+        * √ serializes primitve Objects
+        * √ serializes primitve Objects with added properties
+        * √ clears stored text data with the empty() command
+      * Testing using commonjs which and the package.json entry of build/bracket_print_umd.js
         * √ Escapes double quotes in strings which are encapsulated with single quotes
         * √ The denote_quoting option works with an empty value set
         * √ Escapes single quotes in strings which are encapsulated with double quotes
         * √ Escapes single or double quotes which are encapsulated in single or double quotes
         * √ Properly inserts newlines into strings
         * √ serializes the ECMA Object types while also using toString correctly
         * √ serializes the ECMA arguments object
         * √ serializes Error instances and Objects
         * √ serializes native ECMA Objects
         * √ serializes objects with odd property qualifiers
         * √ serializes primitve Objects
         * √ serializes primitve Objects with added properties
         * √ clears stored text data with the empty() command

   * Performing benchmarks against the Yahoo serialize-json module and internal JSON.stringify.
     * with the style option set to true